In theory there is no difference between theory and practice. In practice there is. – Yogi Berra

 Some of these “opportunities” had more seniority within the sales organization than some of the senior sales leaders.
 They’d been around longer, anyway.

 People don’t change without a reason.
 They change because there is a gap between the status quo and some future desired state.
 If they aren’t dissatisfied about that gap, they aren’t going to buy.
-This is why so many pipelines are full of what are really leads, why salespeople and sales managers believe many deals are stalled, and why so many buyers stick with the status quo.
+This is why so many pipelines are full of what are truly leads, why salespeople and sales managers believe many deals are stalled, and why so many buyers stick with the status quo.

 Some people have complained about my shorthand use of the word “dissatisfaction.”
 They don’t like it, and they don’t like the word “pain,” either.
 They believe that people are motivated to both avoid pain and to seek pleasure.
 And they’re right; there’s no doubt that we are pain avoiding, pleasure-seeking creatures.
 Tony Robbins says that people change because of inspiration or desperation, and mostly desperation.
 But even inspiration is recognition that you are capable of producing better results.
 You’re pleased, but not satisfied.

 Should you focus on pain avoidance alone?
-Of course you shouldn’t.
+Of course, you shouldn’t.
 In fact, the solution you build with your client is the story of a better future state, whether they are desperate to produce it or whether they are inspired to.
 That story provides the “towards pleasure” part of the equation.

 But if there is no dissatisfaction, what are you moving away from as you work your way toward pleasure?